-The NHL season is underway, and there are plenty of opportunities to build up your futures portfolio as markets are open for all the major awards.
+The NHL season is nearing its completion, and it's not too late to build up your futures portfolio as markets are open for all the major awards.

 Check out the latest Norris Trophy odds.